thementat42/Manganese/README.md

 - [LLVM](https://llvm.org/) (version 16 or later)
 - [CMake](https://cmake.org/) (version 3.10 or later)
-- [Python](https://www.python.org/) (version 3.8 or later), if you want to use the `build.py` script
+- [Python](https://www.python.org/) (version 3.8 or later), if you want to use the `build.py` scriptDependencies

 ## === Building ===

-To build from source, first clone the repository:
+To build from source, first make sure you have the [dependencies](#-dependencies-) installed.

+Then, clone this repository:

 ```bash
 git clone https://github.com/thementat42/Manganese.git